coderefinery/manuals/online-training.md

 - Instructors and helpers should use a reliable camera and microphone.
   Computer microphone might not be enough since audio quality will depend on instructor's head angle and proximity to screen.
+- Workshop owner creates a HackMD which will be used for collaborative note taking.

 ### At the beginning of the session